MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training.md

 ms.collection:
 - M365-security-compliance
 - m365initiative-m365-defender
-description: "Learn how to simulate phishing attacks and train your users on phishing prevention."
+description: "Learn how to simulate phishing attacks and train your users on phishing prevention with Attack simulation training in Microsoft Defender for Office 365."
 ---

 # Simulate a phishing attack